trndo/gses-crypto-rate-mail-sender/README.md

 3. `/api/sendEmails` - send the current rate to all subscribed users.
 Project read subscribed emails from `system/emails.txt` and send emails to with current rate to them

 # Tests
+1. Copy `.env.test` to `.env.test.local`.
+You can use variables without any changes to work by default.
-To run tests you can use command `docker-compose exec php-fpm bin/phpunit`
+2. To run tests you can use command `docker-compose exec php-fpm bin/phpunit`